tylerpendleton/r-cal-service/README.md

 ### Challenge

-Create a method that will return a list of available start times on a particluar date.
+Create a method that will return a list of free times, in which the host is available, between two dates.